Fredo Bang

 Fredrick Dewon Thomas Givens II (born March 29, 1996), known professionally as Fredo Bang, is an American rapper from Baton Rouge, Louisiana.
-He is best known for his tracks "Oouuh" and "Top" (featuring Lil Durk).
-In April 2020, he released his debut studio album, Most Hated, through Se Lavi Productions and Def Jam Recordings and executive produced by Moneybagg Yo.
+He is best known for his 2020 single "Top" (remixed featuring Lil Durk), which received platinum certification by the Recording Industry Association of America (RIAA).
+His debut studio album, Most Hated (2020), was released by Se Lavi Productions and Def Jam Recordings, and executive produced by Moneybagg Yo.

 Early life

 Givens was born on March 29, 1996, and raised on the south side of Baton Rouge, Louisiana.
 Givens grew up close to rappers Krazy Trey and Da Real Gee Money, both of whom were eventual victims of homicide in 2014 and 2017 respectively.

 Career

+Givens started his career in early 2015 when him, Blvd Mel, Gee Money, and YMM Captain released the song “iPhone 6,” which garnered regional attention in their Baton Rouge hometown.

-Givens gained recognition after the release of his July 2018 single "Oouuh".
+Givens gained mainstream recognition after the release of his July 2018 single "Oouuh".
 His highest viewed videos are "Top", "Father", Oouuh" and "Trust Issues" which all have reached over 20 million views on YouTube.

 In January 2020, he was featured on Moneybagg Yo's track "Spin on Em", which received a music video in May 2020.
 The record was produced by Fredo Bang's go-to producers and close affiliates, DJ Chose and Hardbody B-Eazy.
 In April 2020, he released his debut studio album Most Hated, which peaked at number 110 on the Billboard 200.

-On September 25, 2020, he released a new project titled In the Name of Gee, which peaked at number 40 on the Billboard 200.
+On September 25, 2020, he released his fourth mixtape, In the Name of Gee, which peaked at number 40 on the Billboard 200.